KapitalWise/kw_sc_api_docs/_api/cashflowPrediction_get.md

 description: Predicts cashflow for a user
 parameters:
 content_markdown: |-
-  Returns the predicted future cashflow for all the accounts of the user {: .info}
+  Returns the predicted future income, account balance, expenses, recurring expenses, miscellaneous expense for each of the accounts for a user
+  {: .info}
 left_code_blocks:
   - code_block: |-